 - Patient Records: As we have all seen, most physicians and surgeons spend a large chunk of the treatment time on gathering redundant information.
 Sometimes, they are swamped with information about the patient- much of which is not relevant.
-IOT wearables, however, hold the potential to capture relevant and timely information about the patient that can be shared without any hassle.
-Hence, these notes can be referred to initiate immediate treatment.
+IoT wearables, however, hold the potential to capture relevant and timely information about the patient that can be shared without any hassle.
+Hence, these notes can be referred to as initiate immediate treatment.

 - Information Collaboration: All information from the patient’s wearable devices, physician’s notes, etc. can be collated and made available to staff.
 This will help take prompt decisions.

-- Pharmacy Prescription: With the help of IOT devices, prescriptions can be sent to pharmacies directly from the doctors’ mobile devices.
+- Pharmacy Prescription: With the help of IoT devices, prescriptions can be sent to pharmacies directly from the doctors’ mobile devices.
 This eliminates the chances of misplaced prescriptions by patients’ relatives and other logistical problems.

-As mentioned earlier, the healthcare industry has already begun the adoption of Internet-of-Things.
+As mentioned earlier, the healthcare industry has already begun the adoption of the Internet-of-Things.
 Here are some examples of existing applications:

 - Smart Beds: These smart beds have the capability of sensing when the bed is occupied and when the patient is attempting to get up.
 This information can be readily shared with the nursing staff.
 Additionally, these beds automatically adjust themselves to make certain that the patients get the desired support.

-- Home Medical Dispensers: These medical dispensers can be equipped with system that can automatically upload data to the cloud when medication is skipped.
+- Home Medical Dispensers: These medical dispensers can be equipped with a system that can automatically upload data to the cloud when medication is skipped.
 Information can also be shared about other incidences that are worth the medical staff’s attention.

 - Others: There are various other examples of how devices are gathering data and sharing it with healthcare staff for improved efficiencies and patient care.
 Such examples can include ECG monitors, Glucose monitors, pulse oximeters, clothes with sensing devices, etc.

 There are some organizations that are making a difference.
 The Proteus ingestible pill sensor contacts your stomach fluid and communicates a signal to determine the pill’s identity and the time when you took your medication.
-BodyGuardian is another real life example.
+BodyGuardian is another real-life example.
 It is a wearable sensor that is aimed at remotely reading the patient’s biometrics.
 The same can be communicated to the physician too.

 Like any technology, Internet-of-Things faces its share of challenges too.
 Here is a list of some of the challenges that developers and adopters need to worry about: